Less is More: DocString Compression in Code Generation: Discussion

 \textbf{Threats to Internal Validity.} The first internal threat is the possibility of implementation errors in {\tool}.
 To alleviate this, we conducted a thorough code inspection of the implementation and utilized mature libraries.
 The second internal threat is the implementation correctness of the considered baselines.
 To mitigate this threat, we implemented all baselines by running their open-source code directly or reimplementing them according to the original studies.

 \textbf{Threats to External Validity.} The main external threat lies in the choice of datasets and models used in our study.
-To alleviate this, we selected six diverse datasets with high reputations to reflect the complexity of real-world scenarios.
-Importantly, our approach can be applicable to different programming languages.
-In terms of the choice of models, we selected six state-of-the-art models in code generation including DeepSeekCoder-1.3b, DeepSeekCoder-6.7b, CodeQwen1.5, CodeGeeX4, Llama3.1, and GPT-4o.
+For Python code generation, we selected six diverse datasets with high reputations to reflect the complexity of real-world scenarios.
+However, for cross-language evaluation, we relied on HumanEval-X, which consists of translations of the original HumanEval dataset.
+The reliance on translated versions of a single dataset, rather than naturally occurring code in different languages, might limit the generalizability of our findings.
+While this choice was constrained by the current availability of multilingual code generation benchmarks, future work could benefit from evaluating on native, language-specific datasets as they become available.

+In terms of the choice of models, we prioritized open-source models for better reproducibility and community verification, selecting six representative models that span different scales (from 1.3B to 9.4B parameters) and architectures.
+These include specialized code models (DeepSeekCoder-1.3b, DeepSeekCoder-6.7b, CodeQwen1.5, CodeGeeX4) and general-purpose models (Llama3.1).
+While proprietary models such as GPT-4 might offer superior performance, their high API costs and frequent version updates could impact the stability and reproducibility of our results.
+Given the hardware constraint (single 3090 GPU) and the need for experimental consistency, we believe our current model selection provides meaningful insights into the effectiveness of our compression method across different scenarios.

 \textbf{Threats to Construct Validity.} Construct threats concern the performance metrics used to evaluate {\tool} and baselines.
 To evaluate the performance of models, we utilized Pass@1 metric which is commonly used in in the previous studies of code generation.
 Additionally, we used Compression Ratio, which is also widely used in similar studies, to measure the proportion of reduction in the length of the prompt after compression.

-Furthermore, we conducted a human study to analyze the qualitative impact of DocString compression.
+\yg{Furthermore, we conducted a human study to analyze the qualitative impact of DocString compression, where the Informativeness and Comprehensibility metrics are used which might not capture all aspects of the DocString quality.
+We recruited evaluators with strong Python programming backgrounds and provided them with clear evaluation criteria.
+Additionally, we implemented measures to ensure evaluation quality, including anonymized compressed DocStrings, allowing evaluators to research unfamiliar concepts, and limiting their work load.}